devanssound/DosVoces/Dev.md

 # 🛠️ Developer Guide for DosVoces

-This document provides an overview of the DosVoces project, including its goals, architecture, and development practices, as well as guidance for interacting with the project's AI assistant.
+This document provides an overview of the DosVoces project, including its goals, architecture, development practices, and recommended technologies.

 ## 🎯 Project Goals